This Is How I Cook

 I merely take out my largest sheet pan and after draining the pot, pour the tender shrimp and all its contents on the pan.

-Garnish with some wedges of fresh lemon, and lots of green parsley for a nice pop of color!
+Garnish with wedges of fresh lemon, and lots of green parsley for a nice pop of color!

 This classic shrimp boil is a good way to have a lot of fun and a great way to entertain.